Approximating Electoral Control Problems: Inapproximability

 \subsection{Plurality}

-To prove that destructive control by deleting candidates under plurality is inapproximable, we first adapt the proof showing that \pluralitydcdc ~is \NP-complete~\cite{hem-hem-rot:j:destructive-control} to demonstrate that the problem remains \NP-complete in the “unlimited” setting.
-That proof provides a reduction from the Hitting Set problem, one of Karp’s 21 NP-complete problems~\cite{kar:b:reducibilities}, which we define below.
+To prove that destructive control by deleting candidates under plurality is inapproximable, we modify the proof that \pluralitydcdc\ is \NP-complete by \cite{hem-hem-rot:j:destructive-control} to hold in the ``unlimited'' setting, i.e., we prove that destructive control by unlimited deleting of candidates under plurality is \NP-complete.